 How you can participate in the Banned Books Virtual Read-Out!

-For the third year in a row, readers from across the country and around the world will be able to participate virtually during Banned Books Week, Sept.
-22 – 28, 2013.
-Participants may proclaim the importance of the freedom to read by posting videos that will be featured on a dedicated Banned Books Week Virtual Read-Out YouTube channel.
+Participants may proclaim the importance of the freedom to read by posting videos that will be featured on the Banned Books Week Virtual Read-Out YouTube channel.

 - Choose a favorite banned/challenged book and talk about what the book meant to you and how you would feel if someone prevented you from reading it.